ystia/yorc/doc/secured.rst

 To run Yorc in secured mode, the following issues have to be addressed:

 * Setup a secured Consul cluster
-* Setup a secured Yorc server and configure it to use a secured Consul client
+* Setup a secured Yorc server and configure it to use a secured Consul client.
-* Setup Alien4Cloud security and configure it to use the secured Yorc server
+* Setup Alien4Cloud security and configure it to use a secured Yorc server

+In the case of Yorc HA setup (see :ref:`ha`), all the Yorc servers composing the cluster need to be secured.

 To secure the components listed above, and enable TLS, Multi-Domain (SAN) certificates need to be generated.
 A short list of commands based on openSSL is provided below.